parky128/robs-movie-db-v2/README.md

 - Internationalisation support for both English and German
   - DISCLAIMER: German translation came from Google Translate so if there are any mistakes then please raise an issue on this repo and I will sort asap!

+## Known Issues

+Refer to the Issues list to see what problems have been acknowledged so far and plan to be worked on.

+- There is an obvious stylistic/behaviour issue with the updated implementation of the main toolbar containing the search/auto-complete components

 ## Getting Started

 After cloning this repo locally, make sure to install required dependencies with `npm install`